mitp0sh/gath/README.md

 https://opensource.apple.com/tarballs/xnu/xnu-6153.61.1.tar.gz

 The link contains all the values you need to create the product entry, as well as a matching component entry.
-You find these link on https://opensource.apple.com/.
+You find these links on https://opensource.apple.com/.

 # Configuration